 Services

-When and as authorized by Consultant in writing, the Subconsultant, as a independent contractor, shall provide the necessary facilities, personnel, materials, equipment and shall otherwise do all things necessary or incident to perform all Services described in each individual WOAM, (a sample WOAM is included in Exhibit A) in a manner consistent with all applicable professional practices and standards.
+When and as authorized by Consultant in writing, the Subconsultant, as an independent contractor, shall provide the necessary facilities, personnel, materials, equipment and shall otherwise do all things necessary or incident to perform all Services described in each individual WOAM, (a sample WOAM is included in Exhibit A) in a manner consistent with all applicable professional practices and standards.

 Subconsultant shall be responsible for the technical accuracy, completeness and timely performance of the Services, compatibility with, and coordination of, all designs, drawings, specifications, calculations, data, reports or other Services to be provided hereunder.
 Subconsultant shall, promptly upon notice or discovery thereof correct or revise any errors or deficiencies, without any additional compensation, which result from the Subconsultant’s services.
 Subconsultant shall perform its services in accordance with the standard of care in the Prime Agreement but with no less than the same degree of care, skill and diligence exercised by

-a member of the same profession currently practicing under similar circumstances.
-Note: All deliverables must be created utilizing software product(s)/version(s) whose native file format(s) match that specified by Consultant.
-Translation of files between formats/versions is not permitted.
-If the use of document management software (DMS) is specified by consultant, all files must be accessed, worked on, and maintained within the DMS at all times!
+a member of the same profession currently practicing under similar circumstances

 Subconsultant shall have a documented Quality Assurance/Quality Control (QA/QC) process that provides for checking and reviewing work for accuracy, completeness and compliance with the scope of services.
 Prior to submission of deliverables, Subconsultant shall check and review Subconsultant’s work for accuracy and correctness according to the Subconsultant’s QA/QC process.
 When making submissions Subconsultant shall verify that checking and reviewing has been conducted according to the QA/QC process.
 Subconsultant shall maintain written records of these checks and reviews and, upon request by Consultant, shall supply copies of Subconsultant’s QA/QC records.
 Along with the submission of final documents or any other work products or deliverables defined by the scope of services, Subconsultant shall submit a completed SUBCONSULTANT QUALITY VERIFICATION FORM (Attachment 1).
 Consultant shall be permitted to conduct independent audits to verify that Subconsultant’s QA/QC processes are being followed, and Subconsultant shall fully cooperate with such audits.
-Should the Subconsultant not have an acceptable documented QA/QC process, Consultant shall have the right to require that Subconsultant comply with Consultants’s QA/QC processes.
+Should the Subconsultant not have an acceptable documented QA/QC process, Consultant shall have the right to require that Subconsultant comply with Consultant’s QA/QC processes.
 Nothing in this paragraph shall in any way limit Subconsultant’s responsibility or liability for any errors or omissions in its or its subconsultants or subcontractors work.

 Additional or Out of Scope Services